SolarHorizon/rodux-hooks/README.md

 ```

 ## useSelector
 This is the primary way to get data from a Rodux store with rodux-hooks.

-Multiple useSelector hooks can be used in the same component, but you should try to limit your usage because they will trigger a re-render whenever the selector returns a new value.
+Multiple useSelector hooks can be used in the same component.

-By default, useSelector will directly compare the old and new value to each other.
-You can pass a function to `equalityFn` for more control over this.
+By default, useSelector will directly compare the previous value returned by `selector` to the most recent one.
+When the old and new values are not equal, the component will be re-rendered with the updated state.
+You can pass a function to `equalityFn` for finer control over this.

 `useSelector(hooks: RoactHooks, selector: (state: table), equalityFn: (oldState: table, newState: table) -> boolean) -> any`